 Gemsbok is light brownish-grey to tan in color, with lighter patches toward the rump’s bottom rear.
 Their tails are long and black.

 A blackish stripe extends from the chin down the lower edge of the neck and through the juncture of the shoulder and leg along the lower flank of each side to the rear leg.

-Gemsbok has very muscular necks and shoulders, and their legs have white ‘socks’ with a black patch on the front of both the front legs.
+The gemsbok has very muscular necks and shoulder, and their legs have white ‘socks’ with a black patch on the front of both the front legs.

 The face is black with white marks, and the tail is long and black.